rstudio/rstudio-docker-products/README.md

 #### Configuration

-The configuration of RStudio Serve Pro is made on a set of file in the `/etc/rstudio` directory, mount this directory as volume with the host machine to change the configuration and restart the container for changes to take effect.
+The configuration of RStudio Server Pro is made on a set of file in the `/etc/rstudio` directory.
+Mount this directory as volume with the host machine to change the configuration and restart the container for changes to take effect.

 Be sure the config files have: